How to Submit Works for Local Broadcast

 We apologize that we cannot guarantee return of materials.

 When KQED accepts a program for air, it enters into a licensing agreement with the independent producer for local broadcast of the program.
 As copyright holder, the independent producer remains solely responsible for clearing any and all rights.

 All programs must be of broadcast quality and will be evaluated by station engineers.
 Acceptable formats for air are digibeta, beta or HDcam.
-All programs must also have Closed Captioning.
+KQED can also accept programs via our FTP site.
+All programs must also have Closed Captioning and must be submitted with a captioning certificate.
 Standard lengths of 26:46, 56:46, 1:26:46 or 1:56:46 are preferable.
 KQED generally makes an in-house copy of the program for air and returns the original media to the producer after the first broadcast.

-Due to print and promotion deadlines, KQED locks its broadcast schedules six weeks in advance.
+It is important to note that KQED's schedule is determined two months in advance.
+Please keep this in mind when submitting your program for consideration.
 Generally, licensed programs are first aired between six months to one year after the execution of the license agreement.
 KQED will contact the producer once the program has been scheduled.